PistachioPony/gamesparks-docs/MARKDOWN/Documentation/NoSQL Explorer.md

 [MongoDB Find Manual](http://docs.mongodb.org/manual/reference/method/db.collection.find)

-From the Find tab you can execute queries against collections.
+From the *Find* tab you can execute queries against collections.
 For those of you with existing mongo experience, the find form builds a db.<collection>.find(<query>, <fields>).sort(<sort>).limit(<limit>).skip(<skip>) command based on the data populated in the form fields.

 * *Collection* : Select the collection you want to query.
-* *Query* : The query you want to execute in JSON form.
-To find players with displayName "testUser" the following JSON should be used {"displayName" : "testUser"}
+* *Query* : The query you want to execute in JSON form:
+  * To find players with displayName "testUser" the following JSON should be used {"displayName" : "testUser"}
-* *Sort* : The JSON representation of the sort for the query.
-To sort by userName in ascending order the following JSON should be used {"userName" : 1}
+* *Sort* : The JSON representation of the sort for the query:
+  * To sort by userName in ascending order the following JSON should be used {"userName" : 1}
-* *Fields*: Allows you to limit the fields that are returned in the results.
-This is useful for collections with large document.
-To limit the results to only contain the userName and displayName the following JSON should be used : {"userName" : 1, "displayName" : 1}.
+* *Fields*: Allows you to limit the fields that are returned in the results:
+  * This is useful for collections with large document.
+  * To limit the results to only contain the userName and displayName the following JSON should be used : {"userName" : 1, "displayName" : 1}.
 1 indicates inclusion and 0 indicates exclusion for a field.
-You cannot mix inclusion and exclusion in a single query
+You cannot mix inclusion and exclusion in a single query.
-* *Skip / Limit* : The number of documents to skip, useful for paging in combination with limit.
-To get the 3rd page of 10 documents per page, use skip=20 and limit=10.
-The maximum that the limit value can be set to for finds is 1000.
+* *Skip / Limit* : The number of documents to skip, useful for paging in combination with limit:
+  * To get the 3rd page of 10 documents per page, use skip=20 and limit=10.
+  * The maximum that the limit value can be set to for finds is 1000.

-The find tab allows you to export the results to a local file.
+The *Find* tab allows you to export the results to a local file.
 Set up your query as normal and press the *Export* button.
 The maximum that the limit value can be set to for exports is 10000.

 ### Insert